 The saw mill is just outside the village on the other side and we are greeted by the general manager.
 We are led into an office in a cement-block building.
 It’s just an ordinary, modest office containing a desk with a phone and a computer and a large table surrounded by heavy wooden chairs for meetings.
 It’s a bit bare as no fancy art work graces the walls and no potted palms or hanging ferns enliven the room.
 Then again, this is an African village, so what do you expect?
 You probably did not expect the phone and the computer, but there they are, fully functioning as I later notice.

 Then the chief’s car drives up.
 Moments later a tall, big-shouldered man strides into the room, carrying a leather briefcase.
-I can’t help stare at him.
+I can’t help staring at him.
 He must be in his forties, wears jeans, Nikes and a polo shirt, and apparently has just arrived back in the country from California.
 Fresh off the British Airways flight from London last night, someone tells me.

 This is the Ashante chief?
 He doesn’t look anything like you might imagine an African chief to look like (see photo above).
 He certainly isn’t wearing his kente cloth.
 He looks more like a basketball player adored by hormonal college girls and divorced single mothers.